Bobbleheads: How They're Made

 Step 3: Making the Mold

-Once the clay sculpture is finished, it's covered with a special material to create a mold.
-This mold will be used to make many copies of the bobblehead.
-Usually, separate molds are made for the head and body.
+Once the clay sculpture is complete, it is coated in a specialized material to create a mold.
+This mold serves the critical function of allowing multiple copies of the bobblehead to be produced.
+Typically, distinct molds are crafted for the head and body to ensure precision.

 Step 4: Casting the Parts

-Liquid resin or plastic is poured into the molds.
-After the material hardens, the parts are removed from the molds.
-Now there are separate head and body pieces ready for the next step.
+Liquid resin or plastic is introduced into the molds.
+Once this material solidifies, the parts are extracted from the molds, resulting in separate head and body components that are ready for assembly.

 Step 5: Adding the Spring